-When it comes to financial success your sense of self-efficacy is definitely bolstered by your ability to pay off a large debt or for that matter staying away from expenditures on things you wanted to buy but didn’ need.
-Think about your friends early in their careers – living from paycheck to paycheck and often turning to the expensive quick loans in order to sponsor immediate needs.
-You are not required to do the same because you had planned your finances way before you had actually started earning.
-Do remember all these can act as major catalysts as far as laying the foundation of the sense of self-efficacy is concerned.
+When it comes to financial success your sense of self-efficacy is definitely bolstered by your ability to pay off a large debt or for that matter staying away from expenditures on things you wanted to buy but didn’t need.
+Think about your friends early in their careers – living from paycheck to paycheck and often turning to expensive, quick loans to meet their immediate needs.
+But thankfully, you started planning your finances before you started earning.
+Remember, this can be a major catalyst as far as laying the foundation of the sense of self-efficacy is concerned.

 One of the most overlooked parts of wealth-creation is the psychology behind wealth-creation itself.
-The way we manage money actually has a lot to do with how we perceive our financial responsibilities.
-A lot is determined by the role models that we choose for ourselves.
-For instance, if we see someone in our family or friend circle fulfilling an almost impossible financial task, then we’re bound to be inspired to replicate the sense of self-efficacy.
+The way we manage money actually has a lot to do with how we perceive our financial responsibilities and the financial role models we choose for ourselves.
+If we see someone in our family or friend circle fulfilling an almost impossible financial task, then we’re bound to be inspired to replicate their sense of self-efficacy.
 Additionally, a lot is dependent on the role models that we choose to be.
 The way we deal with our finances – or rather respond—to our pecuniary challenges from time to time- goes on to help us set examples for our kids as well.
 The need for prioritizing wealth management becomes a habit with them.

 Understanding the psychology behind wealth-creation is important because only when you’re estimating your emotional reaction to certain financial responsibilities properly can you work towards changing them if needed.

-Besides mastering the psychology behind wealth creation, do make sure you are paying attention to these often overlooked aspects of this particular process.
+Beyond mastering the psychology behind wealth creation, you should also consider some of these other aspects of the finance building process.

-While saving remains a major financial goal at an early age—investing doesn’t.
-Ask most of the millionaires out there and they will actually tell you that investing is at the heart of prudent wealth creation.
-The tried and tested mantra in this regard is to subtract your exact age from 100 followed by investing the percentage of that number in equities and related funds including exchange traded funds, mutual funds and index fund.
+While saving is typically a major financial goal from an early age—investing is often put on the back burner.
+Ask almost any millionaire out there and they will actually tell you that investing is at the heart of wealth creation.
+A tried and true method of investing is subtracting your age from 100 and investing that amount as a percentage in equities and related funds including exchange-traded funds, mutual funds, and an index fund.